AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/share-projects.md

 1. Choose whether to enable the following security option (this option can be controlled by your Analytics administrator):

-   * **[!UICONTROL Require Experience Cloud authentication]:**
+   * **[!UICONTROL Require CX Enterprise authentication]:**

-     When this option is enabled, the only users who can access the project are those users who can log in to the Adobe Experience Cloud organization where the project that you are sharing was created.
+     When this option is enabled, the only users who can access the project are those users who can log in to the Adobe CX Enterprise organization where the project that you are sharing was created.
 However, users you share with do not need to have access to Adobe Analytics.

      Analytics administrators can configure this preference for the company, as described in [Preferences](/help/analyze/analysis-workspace/user-preferences.md).
 You might encounter the following scenarios, depending on how the administrator configured this option:

      * If this option is not visible, your Analytics administrator did not enable this feature.

-     * If this option is enabled and dimmed, your Analytics administrator requires Experience Cloud authentication for anyone accessing Analysis Workspace projects.
+     * If this option is enabled and dimmed, your Analytics administrator requires CX Enterprise authentication for anyone accessing Analysis Workspace projects.

 1. Next to the **[!UICONTROL Share with anyone (no login required)]** field, click the **Copy link** icon ![Copy link icon](https://spectrum.adobe.com/static/icons/workflow_18/Smock_Link_18_N.svg) to copy the link to your system clipboard.